PacoReinaCampo/MPSoC-DV/requirements/matlab/book/chapters/chapter10.md

-# Environment and Settings in MATLAB
+# ENVIRONMENT AND SETTINGS IN MATLAB

 MATLAB provides various tools and settings to customize your development environment and manage your MATLAB installation.
 Here's a guide covering startup and shutdown procedures, desktop customization, add-ons, platform and license management, system commands, internationalization, and help and support options.

-## Startup and Shutdown
+## STARTUP AND SHUTDOWN

 ### Startup Configuration